UnquietCode/JState/README.md

 representations.

 # Installation
 The project is built using Maven, and the artifacts are available from Maven Central.
+(If you are a current user of the tool, note that the group name has changed to accommodate Sonatype's repository hosting requirements.)
 ```
 <dependency>
     <groupId>com.unquietcode.tools.jstate</groupId>